1

 秦惠王以其女為燕太子婦。 是歲,文侯卒,太子立,是為燕易王。 易王初立,齊宣王因燕喪伐燕,取十城。 易王謂蘇秦曰:「往日先生至燕,而先王資先生見趙,遂約六國從。 今齊先伐趙,次至燕,以先生之故為天下笑,先生能為燕得侵地乎?」 蘇秦大慚,曰:「請為王取之。」

 King Hui of Qin gave his daughter as wife to the Yan crown prince.
-This year, Marquis Wen died.
-The crown prince was established, and this was King Yi of Yan.
+That year, Marquis Wen died.
+The crown prince was established; this was King Yi of Yan.
 When King Yi was newly established, King Xuan of Qi took advantage of Yan's mourning to attack Yan and took ten cities.
-King Yi said to Su Qin: 'In former days, when you came to Yan, the former king funded you to see Zhao, and thus you made the pact of the six states to ally.'
-Now Qi first attacked Zhao, then came to Yan, and because of you, sir, has become the world's laughingstock.
+King Yi said to Su Qin: 'In former days, when you came to Yan, the former king funded you to see Zhao, and thus you made the pact of the six states to ally.
+Now Qi first attacked Zhao, then came to Yan, and because of you, sir, Yan has become the world's laughingstock.
 Can you obtain the invaded lands back for Yan?'
 Su Qin was greatly ashamed and said: 'Please allow me to take it back for Your Majesty.'

 41